The Alternative 'Russia Scandal'

 Neither the U.S. nor Russia needs highly enriched uranium for nuclear weapons.
 The countries have around 4,000 weapons each, far more than the rest of the world combined.
 Both still have leftover stockpiles of highly enriched uranium that date to the Cold War.

-"Both the United States and Russia, for some time, have had self-imposed moratoria on the production of weapons-grade nuclear material," said Kingston Rief, director of disarmament at the Arms Control Association in Washington, D.C.
+"Both the United States and Russia, for some time, have had self-imposed moratoria on the production of weapons-grade nuclear material," said Kingston Reif, director of disarmament at the Arms Control Association in Washington, D.C.
 "Despite this, both the United States and Russia remain awash in highly-enriched uranium."

 Under a program known as Megatons to Megawatts, Russia reduced its excess by dismantling nuclear weapons and sending the blended-down uranium to U.S. nuclear power plants.